nirdosh17/go-sandbox/README.md

     **Request sample:**

-    `session_id` can be used to bind a sandbox to a session e.g for authenticated users.
-If not provided, each execution will be assigned to a random sandbox.
+    `session_id` can be used to bind a sandbox to a session(execution), e.g for authenticated users.
+If not provided, the code will run in random sandboxes.

     ```json
     {